 Two years ago, Asche had established himself as a more or less full-time big leaguer, improving his hitting to the point it was respectable while flashing some developing power (25 doubles, 10 homers).
 Last year, he saw more action, and while he slightly upped his slugging, his BA dipped a tad.
 It was good enough for us to slot him 116th in our Rest of Season Outfield Rankings.

 This year has been a write-off for Asche.
 He began the season on the DL with an oblique strain and was out until June.
 Asche is currently on the strong side of a platoon in left field with Tyler Goeddel, but Asche was so rancid in July (510 OPS) and so far in August (357) that it seems just a matter of time before he loses his starting role.
 Feel free to dump Asche in all formats.
 You’re better off looking at Paulo Orlando or Keon Broxton should you need an outfieldfer in a very deep format.

 The fact of the matter is, we liked Asche a lot more as a third baseman, but then he lost his job to Maikel Franco and was shifted to LF.
 And with more outfield prospects on the way, Asche’s role as a big leaguer could be in doubt very, very soon.

 Now it’s your turn.
-Let us know in the comments below who your favourite Fantasy baseball waiver wire pick of the week is.
+Let us know in the comments below how you think Thompson will do in his second start.